How To Avoid The Repossession Timebomb

 Repossession warning signs

 When you miss just one mortgage payment you will be in what is known as mortgage arrears.
 This means you owe your mortgage lender a monthly payment.
 This rings alarm bells with your mortgage provider, as you have made an obligation to pay the monthly installments set out in your mortgage agreement.
-However, they understand that sometimes scenarios crop up, and most lenders give a grace period to settle the amount without any ramifications.
+However, talk to your lender as they understand that sometimes scenarios crop up, and most lenders give a grace period to settle the amount without any ramifications.

 If two mortgage payments are missed, the lender will communicate with you to understand the situation and put a plan in place.
 Their job is to help you clear your arrears and help you ensure future payments are made.
 Most lenders are empathetic to situations such as job loss, death, divorce or health issues and will help put an action plan in place for you.